What are the Causes, Symptoms and Treatment for Itchy Feet?

 Underlying reasons for itching feet can include:

-Dry skin can sometimes be itchy.
-Risk factors for dry skin include:
+• Dry skin can be itchy.
+Risk factors include:

-• If regular moisturizers don't work, a pharmacist may recommend effective over-the-counter (OTC) products.
+• If regular moisturizers don't work, a pharmacist may recommend effective OTC products.

-• Psoriasis is a skin condition that causes sore, red, and scaly skin.
-It can affect almost any part of the body, including the feet.
-Psoriasis can be very itchy and painful.
+• Psoriasis causes sore, red, and scaly skin, which can be very itchy and painful.

-• Treatments generally include creams and lotions that may contain tar, salicylic acid, corticosteroids, or a combination.
+• Treatments often include creams with tar, salicylic acid, or corticosteroids.

 Eczema

-• Dyshidrotic eczema is a type that often appears on the sides and soles of the feet.
-It causes small, deep, itchy blisters.
-Women are twice as likely to develop this form of eczema.
+• Dyshidrotic eczema appears on the sides and soles of the feet with small, deep, itchy blisters.

-• People can treat the itching that results from mild dyshidrotic eczema by soaking their feet in cold water or applying cool, wet compresses to the area.
+• Treatment includes soaking feet in cold water or applying cool, wet compresses.

-• Athlete's foot is a fungal skin disease that usually develops between the toes.
+• Athlete's foot is a fungal infection that causes itching and burning between the toes.

-• Antifungal medications, which come in the form of pills or lotions, are often very effective in treating athlete's feet.
+• Antifungal medications in the form of pills or lotions are effective treatments.

 Diabetes

-• Diabetes can cause diabetic neuropathy, which can lead to tingling, itching, and numbness, especially in the feet.
+• Diabetes can cause diabetic neuropathy, leading to tingling, itching, and numbness in the feet.

 Burns

-• Even after they have healed, severe burns can cause lasting damage and itching.
+• Severe burns can cause lasting damage and itching even after healing.

 • Your doctor will treat itchy feet based on the cause.
 For allergic reactions, avoiding the product or products that cause the allergic reaction can help reduce itching.